MartinPaulo/ResOsTrainTheTrainer/README.md

 # Etherpad

-There is a saved [Etherpad](Etherpad/ResOsTtT.etherpad) for this course.
-There is also a [Heat template](Etherpad/heat.yaml) that will launch an instance on the NeCTAR cloud and install the Etherpad software on it.
+There is a [Heat template](Etherpad/nectar_etherpad.yaml) to build an Etherpad server on the NeCTAR cloud.

-You can also use this template to fire up and prepare an Etherpad when actually delivering the course.
+There is also an accompanying [Etherpad](Etherpad/ResOsTtT.etherpad) that can be uploaded to an Etherpad server if you wish to use Etherpads..

 # Preparation for delivering the actual course.